Twenty Questions (and Answers) About Cybis

 Will sunlight fade the colors of a Cybis porcelain?

 No, the colors will not fade.
 The firing process makes the paint pigments UV-colorfast, unlike the dyes in fabric, oil or watercolor art, or wall paint pigments which do react to UV exposure.
-Cybis colors will also not change via oxidation, as the other items’ colors do.
+Cybis colors will also not change via oxidation, as paint and fabric colors can do.

 Can a very hot or very cold environment damage my Cybis?